 If the X-ray and/or MRI show an injury that can only be corrected by performing a surgical procedure, your doctor will explain the procedure, the risks, the recovery time and ask for your consent.
 Once given, a timetable for the surgery will be set.

 During surgery, you will likely be placed under general anesthesia.
 General anesthesia is also known as being put under.
-An anesthesiologist uses a combination of intravenous drugs and inhaled gasses to put your brain's responsiveness to pain and reflexes to sleep.
+An anesthesiologist uses a combination of intravenous drugs and inhaled gases to put your brain’s responsiveness to pain and reflexes to sleep.
 This method allows your surgeon to perform an operation that would otherwise be quite painful.

 A major surgical procedure can vary in length.
 Some can last for to five hours while others can take place over a span of 12 hours.
 In such situations, two different surgical teams will serve to perform the operation in intervals to limit fatigue.

 Depending on the reason for your surgery (internal bleeding, spine injury, broken bones, etc.), plates and/or screws may be implanted in your body to hold organs or bones together.
 The plates and/or screws may be temporary or permanent.
 If temporary, another procedure will be scheduled at a later time to remove the items.